Reactive-Extensions/RxJS-DOM/readme.md

 Let's walk through a simple yet powerful example of the Reactive Extensions for JavaScript Bindings for HTML, autocomplete.
 In this example, we will take user input from a textbox and trim and throttle the input so that we're not overloading the server with requests for suggestions.

-We'll start out with a basic skeleton for our application with script references to RxJS, RxJS Time-based methods, and the RxJS Bindings for HTML DOM, along with a textbox for input and a list for our results.
+We'll start out with a basic skeleton for our application with script references to RxJS Lite, RxJS Time-based methods, and the RxJS Bindings for HTML DOM, along with a textbox for input and a list for our results.

-	<script type="text/javascript" src="rx.js"></script>
-	<script type="text/javascript" src="rx.binding.js"></script>
+	<script type="text/javascript" src="rx.lite.js"></script>
 	<script type="text/javascript" src="rx.time.js"></script>
 	<script type="text/javascript" src="rx.dom.js"><script>
 	<script type="text/javascript">